-William F. Allen (1895) Essay Prizes.
+William F. Allen (1895) Essay Prize.
 To a senior in any department for a non-fiction essay.

-Alpha of New York Phi Beta Kappa Prize.
-To a freshman for outstanding achievement in general education.
+Alpha of New York Phi Beta Kappa Sophomore Prizes.
+To two sophomores who demonstrate excellence in and breadth of liberal arts academic study.